kedro-org/kedro/docs/source/deployment/amazon_emr_serverless.md

 - Different types are used.
 For example, to specify the "runner" you need to pass an `AbstractRunner` object, instead of a simple string value like "ThreadRunner".

-Arguments need to be passed separately, so "env" is passed directly to `KedroSession.create()` while other arguments such as "pipeline_name" and "node_names" need to be passed to `session.run()`.
+Arguments need to be passed separately: "env" is passed directly to `KedroSession.create()` while other arguments such as "pipeline_name" and "node_names" need to be passed to `session.run()`.

 It is only straightforward for simple scenarios like invoking `kedro run`, or where you do not provide many command line arguments to Kedro.